The Hidden Dangers of CAFO-Raised Meat & Emerging Food Alternatives (Part 3)

 Industrial feed used in CAFO systems often contains pesticide residues, herbicides such as glyphosate, heavy metals, and environmental contaminants.
 These substances accumulate in animal fat and tissues over time.

-When consumed regularly, CAFO-derived meat can contribute to cumulative toxic burden—an issue frequently addressed in individuals with chronic inflammation, digestive dysfunction, or impaired detoxification capacity (1).
+When consumed regularly, grain-fed CAFO meat meat can contribute to cumulative toxic burden—an issue frequently addressed in individuals with chronic inflammation, digestive dysfunction, or impaired detoxification capacity.

 • Lower in inflammatory fats